 # Corrosion rate r = [0.2mm/year, 0.4mm/year] # Metal loss mloss(t) = map((x * t) in mm, r) # For, say, a 3-month piling campaign mloss(3 month) => [0.05 mm, 0.1 mm]

 Fearing lack of cathodic protection during driving, and without realising the insignificant threat to pile weld integrity from low metal loss, the team truly believed in the unsubstantiated and therefore unrealistic threat of corrosion fatigue.

 Alternatively, it may be that the performance of these girth welded joints in in-line fatigue were either never comforting to begin with or that it was realised too late — I am speculating here, since the received feedback does not say.
 So it is possible that corrosion fatigue was used as a justification.
-In other words, fatigue may have been a problem to begin with, just not realistically attributable to corrosion-fatigue.
+In other words, fatigue may have been a problem all along, just not realistically attributable to corrosion-fatigue.

-It is also be possible that the team was looking for S-N curves for seawater without cathodic protection, i.e., for installation case only.
-Most standards do not offer this, since (a) it does not make sense to offer for such a short installation duration, and (b) there may be insufficient specialist data to offer usable coefficients and factors for such a case.
+It is also possible that the team was looking for S-N curves for seawater without cathodic protection, i.e., for installation case only.
+Most standards do not offer this, since (a) it does not make sense to offer for such a short installation duration, and (b) there is insufficient specialist data to offer usable coefficients and factors for such a case.

 Either way, the team appeared to have a fatigue problem in pile girth welds, and the available stress-cycle curves were not helping in improving design life.
 This may have led the team to consider non-seawater S-N curves, if they could somehow insulate the joint from seawater — the surrounding medium.